 Configuring Talos

 To install Calico, you first need to disable the default CNI.
-This can be done by applying a patch file during cluster creation.
-The store the following YAML template in a file (patch.yaml).
+This can be done by applying a patch file during cluster creation.--config-patch argument to your talosctl gen config.

-Installing Tigera Operator
+Installing Tigera operator

 Recommended way to install Calico is viaTigera-operator manifest.
 The operator will make sure that all Calico components are always up and running.